elastic/app-search-firestore-extension/POSTINSTALL.md

 # Using the extension

-Make any create, update, or delete action in your Firestore, then visit your App Search instance at ${param: ENTERPRISE_SEARCH_URL} and see that your document has now been indexed.
+Make any create, update, or delete action in your Firestore, then visit your App Search instance at ${param:ENTERPRISE_SEARCH_URL} and see that your document has now been indexed.

 You can also visit ${function:search.url} to test out full-text search.
 Add a `q=<your query here>` to perform the search.